fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

     y_seq = net_m(x_seq)
     # y_seq.shape = [T, N, C, H, W]

-To maintain compatibility with older versions of SpikingJelly code, the default step mode for all stateful modules is single step.
+To maintain compatibility with codes using older versions of SpikingJelly, the default step mode for all modules in SpikingJelly is single-step.

-State Saving and Resetting
+Saving and Resetting of States
 -------------------------------------------
-Neurons and other modules in SNN, similar to RNN, have hidden states and their outputs :math:`Y[t]` not only with the current moment input :math: 'X[t]',  also with one at the end of the state :math:`H[t-1]` related, that is :math:`Y[t] = f(X[t], H[t-1])`.
+Similar to RNN, neurons and other modules in SNN have hidden states, and their outputs :math:`Y[t]` are determined not only by the input :math: `X[t]` at the current time-step `t`, \
+but also by the state :math:`H[t-1]` at last time-step `t-1`, which is :math:`Y[t] = f(X[t], H[t-1])`.

+In PyTorch, RNN outputs not only :math:`Y` but also :math:`H`.
+Refer to :class:`torch.nn.RNN` for more details.
+Different from PyTorch, the states are stored inside the module in ``spikingjelly.activation_based``. \
-PyTorch is designed for RNN to print the state as well, can be referred :class:`torch.nn.RNN`.
-In ``spikingjelly.activation_based``, the state is stored inside the module.
-For example, we create a new layer of IF neurons, set them to single-step mode, and check the default voltage before and after input:
+For example, let us create a new layer of IF neurons, set them to single-step mode, and check the default voltage before and after giving inputs:

 .. code-block:: python